Masahiro Inoue

 Masahiro Inoue (井上 正大, Inoue Masahiro) is a Japanese actor and representative director of AIC RIGHTS.
 He got his start in acting portraying Keigo Atobe in Musical: The Prince of Tennis: The Imperial Presence, Hyotei as part of the Hyoutei B Cast.
 In 2009, he portrayed the lead role in Kamen Rider Decade, Tsukasa Kadoya, who had the ability to transform into the title character and in the music videos for Gackt's "Journey Through the Decade" and "Stay the Ride Alive" as the series' main character.
 He later appears in the Garo series Garo: Goldstorm Sho.
 In January 2023, he was appointed as the representative director of AIC RIGHTS.

+Personal life

+Inoue is a 1st dan black belt in Taekwondo and in 2013, he was one of the protagonists of the film "Taekwondo Damashii: Rebirth", in which he plays Toshimichi Isshiki, a Taekwondo champion and the youngest son of a legendary Taekwondo grandmaster.